 Our denomination is facing uncertain times as we struggle through debates over human sexuality – essentially how and whether we are going to include LGBTQ persons in ministry and the life of the church and how and whether we might maintain unity in the face of such diverse options, preferences, and practices.

 The task of navigating us through this time has been taken up by our Council of Bishops(CoB) and a specially appointed Commission on a Way Forward.
-While the Commission continues their work, the CoB has asked annual conferences to foster “listening sessions” for preliminary feedback on the proposed way forward, which the NM Conference hosted in February – April.
-Our delegates will vote on our behalf at the special called 2019 General Conference.
+While the Commission continues their work, the CoB has asked annual conferences to foster “listening sessions” for preliminary feedback on the proposed way forward, which the NM Conference hosted in February – April, 2018.
+Our delegates will vote on our behalf at the Special Called 2019 General Conference.

 Videos from the ABQ Way Forward Listening Session:

-- #1 – Affirms the current Book of Discipline language and places a high value on accountability.
+- Traditional Plan – Affirms the current Book of Discipline language and places a high value on accountability.

-- The One Church Model gives churches the room they need to maximize the presence of United Methodist witness in as many places in the world as possible.
-The One Church Model provides a generous unity that gives conferences, churches, and pastors the flexibility to uniquely reach their missional context in relation to human sexuality without changing the connectional nature of The United Methodist Church.
+- One Church Plan – Gives churches the room they need to maximize the presence of United Methodist witness in as many places in the world as possible.
+It gives conferences, churches, and pastors the flexibility to uniquely reach their missional context in relation to human sexuality without changing the connectional nature of The UMC.

 NM Conference Delegation: You may email the delegates directly: firstname.lastname@example.org.